Vintage Output Assembly Guide

 Solder Tantalum Capacitor

-Locate the "+220uF" text on the body of the large, tantalum capacitor.
-Place the cap in the C26 position with the "+" next to the "+" on the PCB.
+Locate the "+" text on the body of the large, tantalum capacitor.
+This indicates the positive lead of the cap.
+Place the cap with the positive lead next to the "+" on the PCB.
+Note that this capacitor may be either 220uF or 330uF.

 Solder and trim.